 This season, the Hinetai Hops farm is a vast sea of green bines spread over 63 canopy hectares.
 All the best bits are planted in hops, Dean says of the beautifully symmetrical and impressive sight from the hills.
 Ten varieties include an organically grown garden of the highly sought-after variety, Nelson Sauvin.

-Last year and in 2016, Hinetai Hops earned the ‘NZ Hops Grower of the Year’ title.
+In 2016, and again in 2018, Hinetai Hops earned the ‘NZ Hops Grower of the Year’ title.

 “I believe in doing some of the simple things well to develop our industry and produce really great hops,” he says.
 “I’m proud of our family history, too.
 Over 100 years of collaboration, sharing knowledge, Tasman’s growers working together – that all makes for a strong group of growers, producing a really great product.